aamanrebello/Data-Query-Processing-in-C/README.md

 `./executable` in Linux/MacOS or
 `executable.exe` in Windows.

-Alternately, include *ShapeCount.h* in your C program and use the API.
+Alternately, include *Implementation.h* in your C program and use the API.